 Search Cache using LINQ

-Similar to SQL, NCache provides support for writing queries in LINQ format to search the cache.
-NCache LINQ provider converts LINQ related query into NCache’s extended SQL format and returns the results accordingly after transforming it in LINQ format.
-There are two types of syntax for writing LINQ query:
+Like SQL, NCache provides support for writing queries in LINQ to search the cache.
+NCache LINQ provider converts LINQ-related queries into NCache’s extended SQL format and returns the results accordingly after transforming it into LINQ format.
+There are two types of syntax for writing LINQ queries:

 - Lambda Expression